 - Mark the area to prevent others from coming in contact with the spilled material.
 Depending on what type of chemical is spilled, in may be necessary to evacuate the lab until the material is effectively cleaned up.

-- During business hours, always immediately contact the Environmental Health, Safety, and Insurance Office and notify them that a small-scale spill has occurred.
+- During business hours, always immediately contact the Safety and Environmental Management Office and notify them that a small-scale spill has occurred.

 - Name of chemical

 After business hours, call 911.
 ACC Police will contact the Safety and Environmental Management Office.